CodeIsaMystic/seo-helper/TOOLS.md

 > To each physical business, it need to create a business google page and have infos (data) updated

 - *Local directories :* [https://moz.com/local](https://moz.com/local)

+> Helps you easily create and manage your local business listings on Google, Facebook, and other sites (need to check up for the French Audience if it's relevant)

 - *Local SEO :* [https://seo.co/local-seo/](https://seo.co/local-seo/)

+> Optimizing Your Rankings for Google Local Search

 - *Google Search Console :* [https://developers.google.com/search](https://developers.google.com/search)
 <br />